tripartio/ale/README.md

 For more details, see Okoli, Chitu.
 2023.
 "Statistical Inference Using Machine Learning and Classical Techniques Based on Accumulated Local Effects (ALE)." arXiv. <https://doi.org/10.48550/arXiv.2310.09877>.

-The `ale` package replicates the full functionality of the `ALEPlot` package and a lot more.
+The `ale` package replicates the full functionality of the {ALEPlot} package and a lot more.
 It currently presents three main functions:

 -   `ale`: create data for and plot one-way ALE (single variables).
 ALE values may be bootstrapped.
--   `ale_ixn`: create data for and plot two-way ALE interactions.
+-   [ale_ixn()]: create data for and plot two-way ALE interactions.
 Bootstrapping of the interaction ALE values has not yet been implemented.
--   `model_bootstrap`: bootstrap an entire model, not just the ALE values.
+-   [model_bootstrap()]: bootstrap an entire model, not just the ALE values.
 This function returns the bootstrapped model statistics and coefficients as well as the bootstrapped ALE values.
 This is the appropriate approach for small samples.

 In addition, it has some minor functions that are helpful for model evaluation.